AwesomeMobileApps/ReactJS-basic-app/README.md

 # ReactJS basic app

-This ReactJS webapp was bootstrapped thanks [Create React App](https://github.com/facebook/create-react-app).
+This ReactJS webapp was bootstrapped thanks to [Create React App](https://github.com/facebook/create-react-app).

-It is a really basic app.
+It is a really basic app, using JSONPlaceholder and RoboHash external APIs for loading and displaying dummy data.
 Nothing really special here... 🙂

 ## Author